-Using information provided by Infiltrator System, Inc., an absorption area of 12ft2/Quick-4 Standard Infiltrator chamber or 15 ft2/ADS ARC 36 chamber was used in the design.
-This results in a minimum of sixty-two (62) Quick-4 Standard Infiltrator chambers or forty nine (49) ADS ARC 36 chambers.
+Using information provided by Infiltrator System, Inc., an absorption area of 12ft2/Quick-4 Standard Infiltrator chamber and 15ft2/ADS ARC 36 chamber was used in the design.
+This results in a minimum of sixty-two (62) Quick-4 Standard Infiltrator chambers or forty-nine (49) ADS ARC 36 chambers.
+NWCC recommends the chambers be installed with at least four runs of chambers.

-Natural topsoil materials exposed at the base of the trenches must be scarified a minimum of 4 inches prior to placement of the Infiltrator chambers.
+The soils exposed at the base of the trenches must be scarified a minimum of 4 inches prior to placement of the chambers.
 A distribution box, with flow equalizers, must be used to ensure equal flow to all of the trenches.
 The distribution box lid must be exposed at final grades.
 Extensions or an access manhole should be used as needed to reach final grades.
 Insulated lids are required to prevent freezing.
 A minimum of 18 inches of soil cover must be placed over the chambers in accordance with the manufacturer's recommendations.
 All finished surfaces should have a minimum of 3 inches of topsoil materials and seeded to prevent erosion.